Oxford Street: The Georgian era

 The Pantheon, a place for public entertainment, opened at No. 173 in 1772.
-The street became popular for entertainment including bear-baiters, theatres and public houses.
+The street became popular for entertainment including bear-baiters, theatres, and public houses.
 However, it was not attractive to the middle and upper classes due to the nearby Tyburn gallows and the notorious St Giles rookery, or slum.
 The gallows were removed in 1783, and by the end of the century, Oxford Street was built up from St Giles Circus to Park Lane, containing a mix of residential houses, shops and places of entertainment.

 Oxford Circus was designed as part of the development of Regent Street by the architect John Nash in 1810.
 It was later rebuilt (the four quadrants of the circus as seen today were designed by Sir Henry Tanner and constructed between 1913 and 1928).

 The Pantheon closed as an entertainment venue in 1814 (twenty years later it was reopened as a covered bazaar); this prompted another bazaar (across the road at No. 150) to close, and in 1836 the Princess's Theatre opened on the site.
-Several other places of entertainment would open in later years; but by this time shopping was well established as Oxford Street's main attraction.